tataratat/splinepy/README.md

  <p align="center"><img src="docs/source/_static/readme_matrix.png" width="70%" title="laplacian"></p>

 [Mapper](https://tataratat.github.io/splinepy/_generated/splinepy.helpme.mapper.Mapper.html#splinepy.helpme.mapper.Mapper) class is a geometric mapping helper that brings expression and derivatives into the physical domain.
 This is especially useful for trying collocation methods.
-Here, we show how you can create a left handside matrix for a laplace problem ((see [this example](https://github.com/tataratat/splinepy/blob/main/examples/iga/collocation_laplace_problem_sparse.py)) for a full solution):
+Here, we show how you can create a left handside matrix for a laplace problem - see [this example](https://github.com/tataratat/splinepy/blob/main/examples/iga/collocation_laplace_problem_sparse.py) for a full solution:
 ```python
 # create solution spline
 solution_field = nurbs.create.embedded(1)